Lightstreamer/Lightstreamer-example-StockList-adapter-dotnet/README.md

 As an example of [Clients Using This Adapter](https://github.com/Lightstreamer/Lightstreamer-example-StockList-adapter-dotnet#clients-using-this-adapter), you may refer to the [Lightstreamer - Basic Stock-List Demo - HTML Client](https://github.com/Lightstreamer/Lightstreamer-example-StockList-client-javascript#basic-stock-list-demo---html-client) and view the corresponding [Live Demo](http://demos.lightstreamer.com/StockListDemo_Basic).

 ## Details
 Lightstreamer Server exposes native Java Adapter interfaces.
 The .NET interfaces are added through the [Lightstreamer Adapter Remoting Infrastructure (**ARI**)](http://www.lightstreamer.com/docs/adapter_generic_base/ARI%20Protocol.pdf).

 *The Architecture of Adapter Remoting Infrastructure for .NET.*

 ![General Architecture](generalarchitecture_new.png)

-You'll find more details about the *SDK for .NET Adapters* at [.NET Interfaces](https://github.com/Lightstreamer/Lightstreamer-example-HelloWorld-adapter-dotnet/blob/master/README.md#net-interfaces) in the [Lightstreamer - "Hello World" Tutorial - .NET Adapter](https://github.com/Lightstreamer/Lightstreamer-example-HelloWorld-adapter-dotnet) project.
+You'll find more details about the *SDK for .NET Standard Adapters* at [.NET Interfaces](https://github.com/Lightstreamer/Lightstreamer-example-HelloWorld-adapter-dotnet/blob/master/README.md#net-interfaces) in the [Lightstreamer - "Hello World" Tutorial - .NET Adapter](https://github.com/Lightstreamer/Lightstreamer-example-HelloWorld-adapter-dotnet) project.

 ### Dig the Code